Orion, Queensland: Geography

+The Comet River forms the south-eastern boundary of the locality.

+The Dawson Highway enters the locality from the south (Albinia), passes through the south-west of the locality, and exits to the west (Cairdbeign).
+The Blackwater railway line enters the locality from the south-east (Lowesby), passes briefly through the south-east of the locality before exiting to the south (Albinia).

-The Dawson Highway passes through the south-west of the locality.
-The eastern and central parts of the locality are about 200 metres about sea level while the western part of the locality is more mountainous rising to unnamed peaks of 600 metres.
-The predominant land use is grain growing.
+The eastern and central parts of the locality are about 200 metres about sea level, while the western part of the locality is more mountainous, rising to unnamed peaks of 600 metres.
+There are two named peaks in the locality: